Linaro/Connect/_pages/register.md

 ---
 Registration for Linaro Virtual Connect is open.
 View the full schedule [here](https://connect.linaro.org/schedule/).

-Once you register, you will receive an email invitation two weeks before the event to begin building your agenda in our event site called PINE tool.
+Once you register, you will receive an email invitation from our Event Platform "PINE Tool" inviting you to login to the event and begin building your agenda.

 Register for your free ticket below: